sdziallas/comp55/docs/labs/3-Debug.md

 they were taken from the maker of CodingBat,
 Nick Parlante.

-You'll get credit for the lab for answering questions in the form.
+You'll get credit for the lab for answering questions that are linked in the canvas lab.
-To encourage reading,
-I have moved the link to where the form is
-(you'll find out the link to the form as you read).
+Please read the lab.
+There is good content here!
 As you read the lab,
-you'll be asked at times to visit a form at that moment, with a single problem being an entire section in the google form, which will be in bold.
+you'll be asked at times to answer a question, with a single problem being what you need to answer.
 You can work with one other person throughout the lab, **but each person must submit the form**.